DoubleHub/Rough/README.md

 # Rough v1.0
 My first public CS:GO cheat.
+It doesn't work on any kind of GUI, only on classic cmd shell.
+That's why it's called "Rough".
+However, it's my first release, so don't blame me so much! :)

 ## Warning!